‘This is really fantastical’: Federal judge blasts pro-Trump attorneys, hints at sanctions - News Break

 ‘This is really fantastical’: Federal judge blasts pro-Trump attorneys, hints at sanctions

-DETROIT — In a six-hour long hearing on Monday, U.S. District Judge Linda Parker in the Eastern District of Michigan blasted the “Kraken” litigation team’s sworn affidavits claiming unsubstantiated instances of voter fraud in Michigan’s 2020 general election and signified sanctions requested by state officials are a strong possibility.
+In a six-hour long hearing on Monday, U.S. District Judge Linda Parker blasted the “Kraken” litigation team’s sworn affidavits claiming unsubstantiated instances of voter fraud in Michigan’s 2020 general election and signified sanctions requested by state officials are a strong possibility.

 Sanctions are allowed when attorney’s submit frivolous or baseless arguments.